dojo/docs/dijit/form/Form.rst

 Using native form elements
 --------------------------

-dijit.form.Form can also handle any type of native form element, though you have to do validation yourself
+dijit.form.Form can also handle any type of native form element, though you have to do validation yourself.
+The Form widget below will validate only when you have entered both a name in the ValidationTextBox widget AND when you have selected 1 of the native HTML radio buttons.

 .. cv-compound::